 r5Ł (Reset) - Used to reset the boiler from a hard lockout (as an alternative to momentarily interrupting power to the control).
 Pressing the up key will turn rst momentarily to on.
 When it goes back off (typically within one or two seconds), the control is reset.

-F-L (Temperature Units) - Determines whether temperature units on the S9361A are displayed in F or C. Note that this selection only applies to the temperature displayed on the LED shown in Figure 11.0.
+F-E (Temperature Units) - Determines whether temperature units on the S9361A are displayed in F or C. Note that this selection

 TABLE 11.7 SUMMARY OF CIRCULATOR BEHAVIOR